Working With The Body’s Connective Tissue

 THE EMOTIONAL COMPONENT

 When there has been physical or long-held stress and tension, an emotional element can be involved.
 If this is the case, releasing tension can sometimes bring up feelings.
 Myofascial release therapists understand this and may be able to recommend helpful resources.

-A myofascial release therapist may ask a patient to play an active role in their sessions.
-For example, the therapist might ask the patient to breathe deeply as a stroke is applied or to change position or stretch to help the tissues lengthen and relax.
+A myofascial release therapist may ask a client to play an active role in their sessions.
+For example, the therapist might ask the client to breathe deeply as a stroke is applied or to change position or stretch to help the tissues lengthen and relax.

 Communicating during a myofascial release session is vital.
 The therapist needs to know if the pressure they are using or anything else is uncomfortable to the patient.
 They also need to be advised by the patient of any current medical conditions or medications.

 The therapist may suggest specific exercises, stretches or relaxation techniques for patients to do regularly at home.
 This can help keep muscles flexible, lengthened and relaxed between visits.

 Multiple sessions often increase the effectiveness of myofascial release, but the number and frequency of sessions will depend on the patient’s condition.

 Although fascia is not commonly talked about, it is often a major factor in injuries and chronic pain.
 Myofascial release is a highly effective technique that relieves tightness in both muscles and fascia.
 It can powerfully support good health and vitality with long-lasting pain relief and improved ease of movement.